swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 The effect of the `dvc init` command is to create a `.dvc` directory in the working directory.
 This directory contains the configuration of DVC.

-### Update the gitignore file and add the experiment data to DVC
+### Update the .gitignore file and add the experiment data to DVC

 Now that DVC has been setup, you can add files to DVC.